 SB 57 Options for Private School Teachers

-Under SB57 legislation, candidates employed three or more years in WASC-accredited schools may qualify for having student teaching waived.
-Candidates employed six or more years may qualify for teaching methodology coursework to be waived.
+Under SB57 legislation, candidates employed three or more years in WASC-accredited schools may qualify for evaluation by the California Commission on Teacher Credentialing (CTC) of teaching experience in lieu of student teaching.
+Candidates employed six or more years may qualify for evaluation by the CTC of teaching experience in lieu of teaching methodology coursework and student teaching.
 See a credential analyst for details.

 Student Teaching Under Contract

 Candidates who are already full-time teachers in public schools or WASC-accredited private schools may interview to student teach under contract.
 If approved, public school candidates remain in their full-time teaching position while fulfilling all requirements for student teaching.
 Private school candidates will fulfill half of the student teaching requirements at the private school; the other half of student teaching will most often be fulfilled during the summer in a public school setting.
 See the Student Teaching Field Placement Coordinator for details.
 Candidates with less than two years of teaching experience may be required to complete one of the following courses prior to student teaching under contract.

 Student Teaching Overseas